About this type of business

 4) Finding a Pitch

-If you are going to ‘work the streets’ and have found yourself a pitch, be sure of one thing, someone has, or is most likely working that pitch already at the moment.
-Mobile trading can be very competitive and it may be difficult to break in where there are several vendors already operating – it has been known to create threatening behavior.
+If you are going to set up a mobile business and have found yourself a pitch, be sure of one thing, someone has, or is most likely working that pitch already at the moment.
+Mobile trading can be very competitive and it may be difficult to break in where there are several vendors already operating – it has been known to create threatening behaviour.
 If you decide to go the franchise route you may find that there is a support mechanism in place to help with pitch finding, but in general this is the hardest part of setting up in the ice cream business.

-- Going to trade on the streets, at events or both
+- Are you going to trade on the streets, at events or both?

 - what type of ice cream do you want to sell?
 Hard or soft?
 Gelato?
 Organic?

-- Going to trade from a van, trailer or cart/trike
+- Are you going to trade from a van, trailer or cart/trike?

 Creating a business plan will really help at this stage.
 It may sound very complicated, but it is in fact quite simple and should help you in the decision making process.